-17.21 Production and quality control records should be reviewed as part of the approval process of batch release.
+- 17.20 QC records should be reviewed as part of the approval process of batch release before transfer to the authorized person.
 Any divergence or failure of a batch to meet its specifications should be thoroughly investigated.
 The investigation should, if necessary, extend to other batches of the same product and other products that may have been associated with the specific failure or discrepancy.
-A written record of the investigation should be made and should include the conclusion and follow-up action.

-17.22 Retention samples from each batch of finished product should be kept for at least one year after the expiry date.
+A written record of the investigation should be made and should include the conclusion and follow-up action. - 17.21 Retention samples from each batch of finished product should be kept for at least one year after the expiry date.
 Finished products should usually be kept in their final packaging and stored under the recommended conditions.
 If exceptionally large packages are produced, smaller samples might be stored in appropriate containers.
 Samples of active starting materials should be retained for at least one year beyond the expiry date of the corresponding finished product.
-Other starting materials (other than solvents, gases, and water) should be retained for a minimum of two years if their stability allows.
-Retention samples of materials and products should be of a size sufficient to permit at least two full re-examinations.
+Other starting materials (other than solvents, gases and water) should be retained for a minimum of two years if their stability allows.
+Retention samples of materials and products should be of a size sufficient to permit at least two full reexaminations.